Nice to meet you.

 - Honeywell Forge Visitor and Contractor Management Review, Rae B.

-One of the things I appreciate about Proxyclick is how seamlessly it integrates with third-party tools.
+One of the things users appreciated about Proxyclick is how seamlessly it integrates with third-party tools.
 It also connects easily with security systems, physical security devices, and video surveillance architecture to keep a birds-eye scrutiny on visitor walk-ins.

 Another highlight would be the notification system.
-Whenever a visitor arrives, I get an instant notification on my phone.
+G2 reviewers stated that whenever a visitor arrives, they get an instant notification on their phone.
 It offers integrated security and legal compliance to give holistic control of visitor management queues and reduce hassle.

 Overall, Proxyclick offers easy and convenient options to automate visitor sign-in and customer service, along with efficient integrations and automated workflows.